 Dust and allergens are microscopic particles that are easily trapped inside a dense HEPA filter, but things like pet odors, chemical gases, kitchen smoke and other common sources for household smells easily slip by these types of filters.

-The answer to those types of problems is a Carbon filter.
+The answer to those types of problems is an Activated Carbon filter.

 Another top feature to look for in an air purifier for dust control is an ionizer.

 Ionizers emit negatively charged ions into the air which latch onto airborne pollutants.